 Gloves that dry fast is crucial if you attempt to traverse monkey bars or other obstacles that require a tight non-slip grip.
 Fingerless leather gloves are good for many obstacles but eventually getting them wet becomes a liability.

 As the day wears on, unless you keep a pair dry in a ziplock bag stowed in your pocket, you better have a very strong grip to sustain the distance and strength needed to cross a long monkey bar obstacle.

 You are doing this alone.
 You alone will take credit for your feat.
 But why not get a friend to do it with you?
-The support is amazing and in that worst of moments, they are there to push you along.
+The support is amazing and in those worst of moments, they are there to push you along.
 The experience is worth sharing.

 What is the toughest obstacle in a Tough Mudder?

 They are all meant to challenge you.
 Any requiring upper body strength will be your most difficult.
 Outside of stamina in running, upper body strength plays into many of the obstacles.
 Work on this one area.

 Yes, for all the downplay on how hard this event is, an extreme obstacle course event is something to take seriously.
 Almost all the major big name events have had a death occur.
 The events do consider the risks and put measures into place that are designed to help, but if you want to challenge your body, not every single risk can be eliminated.
 The same huge cargo nets that are used for participants to climb up can be a liability.
 In one event a participant tripped on one and fell 15 feet to the ground.
 He is now paralyzed from the injury.